-One unbound original hardcopy and one electronic copy of the complete application form and supporting documentation materials must be submitted to OCTA by the application deadline.
-Electronic application materials can be submitted via email as an attachment, or via a link to an online storage device site, such as DropBox or OneDrive.
+One electronic copy of the complete application form and supporting documentation materials must be submitted to OCTA by the application deadline.
+Electronic application materials should be submitted via email as an attachment, or via a link to an online storage device site, such as DropBox or OneDrive.
 Submittal via USB drive is also allowed.
 CD/DVD files will not be accepted.
 There is no maximum length for proposals.
-All pages must be numbered and printed on 8 $1/2 \times 11$ sheets of white paper.
-Use separate sheets of paper if necessary.
-Maps and drawings can be included on 11×17 sheets, folded into the proposal.
-The original proposal should be left unbound for reproduction purposes.

-Application materials are to be submitted by the call for projects deadline to the following OCTA staff email and via hardcopy by mail or in person:
+Application materials are to be submitted by the call for projects deadline to the following OCTA staff email:

-Adrian Salazar
+Rachyl Occhipinti

 Orange County Transportation Authority

-asalazar@octa.net
+rocchipinti@octa.net